jadedragon942/tour_of_python/README.md

 Tour of Go for the general idea to build an in-browser REPL and interactive learning playground.

 Whirlwind Tour of Python for having such a permissive license.

+pyodide for building an awesome solution to Python sandboxing.